 Budget issues affect us all and how they are dealt with is important to my work in Congress

-Of the major entitlements, Social Security is the easiest to reform, and the president can’t even propose a reform of this program.
-Even a second term Congressman from Utah like me can come up with a viable reform proposal.
-Last November, I proposed a seven-point Social Security reform that achieves permanent annual balance by 2051, achieves actuarial balance for the next 75 years, and avoids tax increases and trust fund insolvency.
+In November 2011, I proposed a seven-point Social Security reform that achieves permanent annual balance by 2051, achieves actuarial balance for the next 75 years, and avoids tax increases and trust fund insolvency.
 Total Social Security benefits would continue to grow but at a slower rate.
 The vast majority of retirees, particularly those with average or below average lifetime earnings, would receive a larger check than they are getting today.
 Some retirees with very low income would get an even larger check than they would receive under the status quo.
 Using current benefits as a baseline and adjusting these benefits for inflation, middle and lower income retirees in future years will get essentially the same or better benefit than current retirees.

 My reform proposal contains several provisions that have been discussed for years such as increasing the normal retirement age, implementing progressive price indexing beginning at the 50% percentile, increasing the number of computation years, and using chained-CPI to calculate annual COLAs.
 My proposal includes three provisions that have are somewhat new.
 Two of them, indexing the special minimum benefit to wages instead of inflation and increasing benefits by 5% for those reach their 85th birthday, help our most vulnerable retirees.
 The final provision implements an annual means test that would reduce benefits on those with incomes in excess of $120,000 in the most recent tax year.
 Means testing is a lot better than raising taxes.
 You can view my proposal at http://chaffetz.house.gov/issue/social-security